top of page

 ABOUT OUR SERVICE STRUCTURE

-The group conscience for the conference, and for the other DA and BDA recovery events and services we offer (see hopefordebtors.org and bdaworkshops.org), is held by our steering committee.
-Our leadership also includes Step guides, and the services provided by our conference participants during our workshops — hosts, guest speakers, serenity setters, timekeepers, and share shepherds — are vital to our success at practicing our threefold purpose.
+The group conscience for the conference, and for the other DA and BDA recovery services and resources we offer (see hopefordebtors.org and bdaworkshops.org), is held by our steering committee.
+Our leadership also includes Step guides, and the services provided by our conference participants during our workshops — host and share shepherd, speakers, serenity setters, and timekeepers — are vital to our success at practicing our threefold purpose.

 In general, we ask that all service volunteers be solvent, both at the time they volunteer and when they serve.
 This is to put first things first: solvency first, Steps second, everything else third or later ...
 We also ask all volunteers to read this page and our orientation document, both in full, and agree to the details provided before volunteering to be of service in our workshops.